 Marcello: By the time you got to Serang, what was the condition of your feet?

 Kennedy: Blistered.
+Blistered.
 We were hungry.
-There was a little
+There was a little nineteen at the time.
+We talked, of course, in sign language.

 Japanese guard who was probably about my age, which was